adam2am/anti-mouse/less-motion/#features.md

 # Completed already
+        #1m #3w #вт #2025 / #2025_01_14 #winter
++ When typing, suddenly was kinda thinking about returning a 1 tap caps mode, instead of only shift 1 tap mode.

         #1m #3w #пн #2025 / #2025_01_13 #winter
 + single/double tap CapsLock works nicely (- great, now what if I pressed 1 tap of caps, but then decided to enter a regular editing mode, is there a way to switch back to default editing capslock powerbuton mode?)